Single-View Holographic Volumetric 3D Printing with Coupled Differentiable Wave-Optical and Photochemical Optimization: Methodology

 For numerical efficiency in inverse design, we exploit the separation of timescales $k_{\ce{O2}} > k_{\ce{TEMPO}} \gg k_p$, which implies that newly generated radicals are preferentially quenched by oxygen, then by TEMPO, and only the remaining radicals contribute substantially to polymerization.
 We therefore do not explicitly integrate the reaction--diffusion system since it would require precise knowledge of the absolute values of photochemical constants.
 Instead, we use an operator-splitting surrogate: at each time step we (i) generate radicals proportional to the local intensity, (ii) quench radicals by available inhibitors (oxygen, then TEMPO), (iii) accumulate polymerization from the remaining radicals, and (iv) diffuse inhibitor concentrations.

-Finally, the inhibitor diffusion step can be implemented efficiently using the Green's function of the diffusion equation.
+Finally, the inhibitor diffusion step can be implemented efficiently using Green's function of the diffusion equation.
 For constant diffusion coefficient $D$, a diffusion step of duration $\Delta T$ corresponds to convolution with a Gaussian kernel,

 which we evaluate numerically via FFT-based convolutions \cite{Orth_Webber_Zhang_Sampson_de}.
-We do not apply padding (usually applied to avoid circular convolution artifacts) as our kernel size is small and we have sufficient padding around the target.
-Overall, the reduced chemical modeling used inside our inverse-design loop is summarized in Algorithm \autoref{alg:chem}.
+Green's function to model diffusion is only valid for free space.
+Our printing region can be considered as small compared to the overall resin region.
+We do not apply padding (usually applied to avoid circular convolution artifacts) as our kernel size is small and we have sufficient padding around the target such that we can ignore wrapping artifacts.
+Overall, the reduced chemical modeling used inside our inverse-design loop is summarized in Algorithm \ref{alg:chem}.
 To connect the time-discretized chemistry surrogate to the experiment, we interpret one chemical timestep $\Delta T$ as one \emph{pattern cycle}: the duration required to display the full set of $K$ optimized holograms once on the SLM (each for $\Delta t$, with $\Delta T = K\,\Delta t$).
 During a print, this cycle is repeated $N_{\text{rep}}$ times, so that the total exposure time is $T_\text{exp} = N_{\text{rep}}\,\Delta T$ (in our experiments, $N_{\text{rep}}\approx 15$--$20$).
 Within each cycle, we model radical generation using the intensity produced by the $K$ holograms (Eq.~\ref{eq:wavefull}), while inhibitor diffusion and depletion are updated once per cycle via the chemistry loop.\\ Despite the strong simplifications of this approach, we show in \autoref{sec:results} that incorporating inhibitor diffusion inside the inverse-design loop yields consistent practical improvements in print fidelity.